Vidro-Software-SL/maphandler/README.md

 - `map` is dispatched when map (with background) is loaded.
 - `layer` is dispatched when a layer is loaded
+- `tiled` is dispatched when a tiled is loaded

 > `map` E.G: